Why is New South Wales undergoing a redistribution?

 The Division of Blaxland is named for Gregory Blaxland, 1778–1853.
 Blaxland was an early Australian explorer who was a member of the first European party to successfully cross the Blue Mountains in New South Wales.

-Creation of electoral division
+Creation of electorate

 More information